 How we can help

-At Keep Me On The Road this is one of our niche areas of expertise and we were involved in a High Court case which ruled the system was in breach of European Law which prompted the Government to do a u-turn and take a more pragmatic approach with issue of penalty notices.
-We regularly prepare objections and put forward the most convincing cases and successfully avoid the issue of penalties.
-If issued with a civil penalty notice, we regularly have penalties reduced or rescinded for our clients.
+Challenging financial penalties of this kind is one of our niche areas of expertise.
+We were involved in a High Court case which ruled that the system was in breach of European Law.
+This prompted the Government to do a u-turn and to take a more pragmatic approach to the issue of penalty notices.

-We also regularly receive instructions from Foreign Operators and Drivers as well as UK Hauliers.
+We regularly receive instructions from Foreign Operators and Drivers as well as UK Hauliers.

-Our specialist road transport lawyers can make written representations to resist the penalty entirely and advise whether a defence to incurring the civil penalty is available.
-To defend you must be able to demonstrate that:
+Our specialist road transport lawyers will make written representations to resist the penalty entirely and advise the prospects of a successful challenge.
+To avoid a penalty, you must be able to show that:

-- You did not know, nor had reasonable grounds to suspect, that clandestine entrants were concealed in the vehicle
+- You did not know, and did not have reasonable grounds to suspect that clandestine entrants were concealed in your vehicle

 - An effective system was in place for the prevention of carrying clandestine entrants